-Army chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG
+Army Chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG

 He noted that since its inception in 2010, NASPRI has trained over 4,500 personnel from the Nigerian Army, Navy, and Air Force, positioning itself as a leading military public relations institution in Sub-Saharan Africa.

-Onyema Nwachukwu, director of army public relations, highlighted the critical role of the media in shaping public opinion and galvanising support for military operations.
+Onyema Nwachukwu, Director of Army Public Relations, highlighted the critical role of the media in shaping public opinion and galvanizing support for military operations.

 He commended the media for their timely coverage of military successes but expressed concerns over the rise of misinformation, including fake news, which he described as a threat to national security.